 On April 27, 1984, the Texas City Management Association (TCMA) adopted the code of ethics, guidelines, and rules of procedure of the International City/County Management Association (ICMA).
 Further, TCMA believed it to be in the best interests of its members to not only clarify the applicability of the code for its members, but also suggest types of behavior best conducive to truly professional relationships.
 Therefore, TCMA approved on June 7, 1987, the following language, which although not a part of the ICMA/TCMA Code with Guidelines, is nonetheless considered important from TCMA’s viewpoint for its members to be aware.
 In 1998, TCMA adopted a slightly different set of enforcement rules that apply to TCMA members only.
-These enforcement rules were modified again in April 2005, January 2008, January 2011 and August 2015 by TCMA.
+The most recent update was January 25, 2019.

 A copy of the TCMA Code of Ethics and Guidelines with Guidelines and Rules of Procedure for Enforcement is available at TCMA Code of Ethics.